Stalker fear: 'Bloodcurdling scream' as Rotorua woman wakes to find intruder in bedroom

 She described his actions as "brazen" and "sick".

-Police got there within minutes and dogs tracked a scent to the Aquatic Centre carpark near the rear of Hose's property.
+Police were there within minutes and dogs tracked a scent to the Aquatic Centre carpark near the rear of Hose's property.

-A police spokeswoman said the dog unit made area inquiries but the man wasn't found.
+A police spokeswoman said they attended and the dog unit made area inquiries but the man wasn't found.
 She said the investigation was ongoing and no arrests had been made.

 Hose said it was not known how he got inside because there was no forced entry.